Structural constraints to compare phenomenal experience: Layers of Experience

+In micro-phenomenological investigations \cite{Valenzuela-Moguillansk2019,Petitmengin2006,Petitmengin2018}, pre-reflective and reflective aspects are investigated through careful phenomenological interviews.
+This generates \textit{phenomenological data} that can be further analysed as an increasing chain of abstractions and categorisations, and mathematised as embedded layers (Figure \ref{layersofexperience0}).
+Chain of layers as aspects can be thought of as a set of primitives or generators of further experiences (i.e. multi-layers).
+In our general model, pre-reflective and reflective aspects of experiences are modelled as layers and multi-layers (see below).

-For schematic purposes, one could associate each colour with a sensory modality, such as layers account for internal (organs) and external (sense) minimal \textit{unimodal} experiences.
-In such interpretation (other more general interpretations are also possible), each colour represents an experiential aspect that may have an associated set of layers representing specific instances of such modality of experience (Figure \ref{fig_scheme}A).
-For instance, let's say that the blue edge colour represents auditory experiences.
-Then, particular configurations of blue aspect layers would account for specific distinguishable sound experiences like pleasant sound, loud, and noise.
-We can also have other colours representing other modalities, such as red for taste, etc.
+For schematic purposes, one can represent aspects of experience with colours.
+For example, each colour can illustrate a sensory modality.
+In such an interpretation (other interpretations of aspects are also possible), each colour represents an experiential aspect that has an associated set of layers as specific instances of such an aspect (or sensory modality in our example below).
+For instance, orange colour can represent auditory experiences, and specific configurations account for distinguishable aspects like sound, harmony and melody.

-\begin{example} Minimal experiences can be represented by undefined nodes.
-According to a specific instantiation, we might need different numbers of nodes:

-These nodes can be connected to represent different instances of experience or account for biological configurations associated with these experiences.
-In both cases, the number of nodes and edges will vary accordingly.
-For simplicity, let's say the first graph below is a single auditory experience of undefined sound.
-Then, the second graph may represent another instance of auditory experience, containing the previous one (i.e. two auditory experiences simultaneously perceived, e.g. sound and harmony).
-In the third graph, we represent another auditory experiential instantiation, let's say melody:

-The right and definitive configurations of a group of minimal experiences depend on informed and validated phenomenological data.